rusoleal/campello_gpu/README.md

 # campello_gpu

 A cross-platform GPU abstraction library (C++20) with a WebGPU-inspired API.
-Provides a unified interface over Metal, Vulkan, and DirectX 12 for both rendering and compute workloads.
+Provides a unified interface over Metal, Vulkan, and DirectX 12 for rendering, compute and raytracing workloads.

 ## 🚀 Part of the Campello Engine